Balook - Tarra Bulga National Park

 1. Tarra Valley Rainforest Walk (1.4 km, 35 minutes return)

 Meander through a rainforest gully and across trickling mountain streams to Cyathea Falls.
 The Ancient Myrtle Beech along the trail creates a protective canopy above a delicate understorey of tree ferns, lichens and moss.
-On the opposite side of the road at the start of the walk is Tarra Falls.
+On the opposite side of the road, 1km south, is Tarra Falls.

 Access for Dogs: